scala/docs.scala-lang/_sips/sips/2017-09-20-opaque-types.md

 possibly the runtime performance).

-By contrast, replacing `String` with `Digits` is guaranteed to have no impact (all occurances of `Digits` are guaranteed to be erased to `String`).
+By contrast, replacing `String` with `Digits` is guaranteed to have no impact (all occurrences of `Digits` are guaranteed to be erased to `String`).
 Aside from the ergonomics of calling the `fromString` and `asString` methods, there's no runtime impact versus using the underlying type.